drtools-code health

 Requirements and Install Instruction

-• Unique requirement: JRE version 11
+• Only requirement: JRE version 11

-• More detailed information can be accessed here
+• More detailed information is available here

 Main Features